English

 Reading

-Our experienced librarian can support children to select books.
-We aim to have events through the year which promote reading and encourage good reading habits in the children.
 There is also an expectation that parents will continue to share books with children at home as much as possible in order to continue to develop fluency and talk around reading.
+To support this, the school hosts workshops to support parents and guardians and inform them how best to develop reading at home.

 Writing